DGF7-3 product page

 In stock:

-The DGF7-3 is a microprocessor based ground fault relay for use on solidly grounded or resistance grounded systems.
-This innovative digital electronic relay measures ground fault current using a built-in 28 mm zero sequence Current Sensor , or an external Current Sensor.
-Go to Sensors.
+The DGF7-3 is a microprocessor based ground fault unit for use on solidly grounded or resistance grounded systems.
+This innovative digital electronic unit measures ground fault current using a built-in 28 mm zero sequence Current Sensor (CS), or an external CS.
+(Go to Sensors.)External CSs with different cable windows, round or square and split core, and various current ratios are available.
+Once an external CS is detected this is logged in memory and is used to detect a shorted or open connection of the wires to the CS.
+Both situations will call for a trip of the system, as it is unprotected from there on.

 The dipswitch array is made ‘tamper proof’, meaning that manipulating the switches will not change the settings, unless a special procedure is followed.
 If the procedure is not followed correctly the red and green LEDs will flash alternately, indicating an attempt to illegally change the settings.
 The original settings will stay valid until the entire procedure is followed.

 The measured current is compared against two setpoints.
-The lower one is the Ground Fault setpoint, the higher one is the High Current setpoint.
-Using different ratio Current Sensors or interposing Current Transformers will influence the setpoints.
-For more information see the manual.
-When the current exceeds the Ground fault setpoint for the set delay, but does not reach the High Current level, a 'Ground Fault' is diagnosed and the unit trips by operating its internal relay.
-Should a fault be approaching a dead short to ground, causing a residual current exceeding the High Current setpoint, then without any intentional delay the unit operates its relay, indicating a Short Circuit.
+The lower one is the Ground Fault (G/F) setpoint, the higher one is the High Current (H/C) setpoint.
+Using different ratio Current Sensors or interposing CTs will influence the setpoints.
+When the current exceeds the G/F setpoint during the set delay, but does not reach the H/C level, a ‘G/F’ is diagnosed and the unit trips by operating its internal relay.
+Should a fault be approaching a dead short to ground, causing a residual current exceeding the H/C setpoint, then without any intentional delay the unit operates its relay, indicating a Short Circuit ‘S/C’.

 DGF7 Display